davidecravero/Roshambo/README.md

 * Draw adds 1 point to both players.

-* The winner of the match is declared after 3 round.
+* The winner of the match is declared after 3 rounds.

 # Good Luck!
 =======